 For example, ‘the children of the Appointor’ is a class.
 So are ‘all religious groups and educational organisations’.
 Most Family Trusts in Australia are structured that way.
 So to answer the two questions is always yes.
 This is for all Australian Family Trusts.
 But as I said, it is a silly question to ask.
 This is because the answer is always yes.

-There are Capital Gains Tax and stamp duty issues when changing a Default Beneficiary.
-It is an unusual request for a banker trying to lend your Family Trust money.
-And it is a very uncommon thing to do.
+There may be Capital Gains Tax and stamp duty issues when changing a Default Beneficiary.
+Build this document to exclude a Beneficiary of a Family Trust.
 (On another topic, sometimes you have to do things to reduce a foreigner beneficiary for state land tax and stamp duty surcharges.
 But that is another matter.)

-Sure, a default beneficiary does have a contingent interest in the Family Trust property.
+A default beneficiary does have a contingent interest in the Family Trust property.
 But the interest is contingent upon the trustee not otherwise exercising its discretion.
-This almost never happens.
+This rarely happens.
 See Chief Commissioner of Stamp Duties (NSW) v Buckle (1998) HCA 4; 192 CLR 226.

 The ATO is of the view that neither an ordinary beneficiary nor a default beneficiary has an ‘interest’ in a discretionary trust of the type referred to in S.104-70.
 See TD 2003/28.

-Beneficiaries have no right or expectation to any money from the trust.
-But a trouble-making beneficiary may ask to see the accounts and records of the trust.
+Beneficiaries have no right or expectation of any money from the trust.
+However, a trouble-making beneficiary may ask to see the accounts and records of the trust.
 The court has the power to grant access, at its discretion.
 But it rarely does so.
 See Smorgon v ES Group Operations Pty Ltd & Ors [2021] VSC 608.

 Consider Wang v Cai [2021] NSWSC 1162.
 A beneficiary has concerns as to the maladministration of the trust.
-The court rejects the request for information about the trust.
+The court rejected the request for information about the trust.

 The rights of a beneficiary are set out in a trust deed.
 For example, beneficiaries in a Unit Trust (called Unit Holders) and Bare Trusts have control.